rameezsajid/Landlord-Base/README.md

 # Firebase Usage
 Ensure you have a Firebase account and proceed to add your own **google services** file into the **app** folder in your Android Studio project, with out this Firebase will not be able to authenticate login services.

-- All Firebase dependencies must be the same version.
+- All the Firebase dependencies must be the same version.

 # Screenshots of Application